Audi B8 S4/S5/TT Seats into MK6 GTI Installation Guide

 - buy another Audi seat buckle for the passenger seat which comes with the potentiometer similar to the one used in VW

 Then I found that there is an Audi A8 seat belt buckle switch which is using five wires.
-It's connector to the seat rail a little shorter than the original Audi one but works just fine.
-Part number is 4H0 857 756 A.
+It’s connector to the seat rail a little shorter than the original Audi one, but it works just fine.
+It’s part number is 4H0 857 756 A.